GlobedGD/argon-server/docs/server-api.md

 **Note: if you also want to validate/retrieve the user's account name without making additional requests to the GD server, you can use the [check_strong](#get-v1validationcheck_strong) endpoint!**

-Parameters are expeceted to be passed as a query string, aka `/v1/validation/check?arg1=x&arg2=y&arg3=z`.
+Parameters are expected to be passed as a query string, aka `/v1/validation/check?arg1=x&arg2=y&arg3=z`.
 The parameters for this endpoint are:

 * `account_id` - integer, ID of user's Geometry Dash account
 * `authtoken` - string, the authtoken supplied by the user